komrade-xiatthew/Research/README.md

 #### API Usage

-You can also import the functions directly:
+You can also import the functions directly in Python:

 ```python
 from util import (